 This simple mechanism is incredibly effective at preventing electrical injuries.
 In fact, the NEC now requires tamper-resistant receptacles in all new and renovated homes.
 Combining this feature with GFCI protection creates the safest possible outlet for your family.
 If you’re looking to make your home safer, upgrading your outlets is a great place to start.

-Who Makes the Best 110 Electrical Outlets?
+Who Makes the Best 110 Volt Outlets?

 When you’re updating your home’s electrical system, the small details matter just as much as the big ones.
 Choosing the right brand for your outlets can make a real difference in terms of safety, durability, and performance.
 While there are many options out there, a few manufacturers consistently lead the pack with their commitment to quality.
 Let’s look at three of the top names you’ll likely encounter.